LeBoldus-Lab/hoboR/docs/samplingtrends.md

 # n = is the total number of samples collected
 samp.rates <- samplingrates(sampling, n = 9, round= 2)

-# Get the summary by bates
+# Get the summary by baits
-summarybybates <- sampling.trends(hobomeans, samp.rates, round = 2)
+summarybybaits <- sampling.trends(hobomeans, samp.rates, round = 2)

 # Write you new combined data with
 write.csv(hobocleaned, "new_hobo_combined_file.csv")